 Students who have an interest in the theory of finance and who possess strong mathematical and analytical skills, combined with an entrepreneurial spirit, should consider a concentration in finance.
 Finance students work directly with faculty members to assess and price financial risks, including futures, options, and other derivatives.

 Students who have an interest in exploring foreign cultures and business environments should consider a concentration in international business.
 In today’s globalized society, they will be able to develop their ability and acquire knowledge to work in international or multinational corporate environments, export/import businesses, and U.S. government such as the Departments of Commerce and State.

-Students who have an interest in pursuing a career in private industry, governmental organizations, service industries, manufacturing, or non-profit – or in starting their own business – should consider a concentration in management and decision sciences.
+Students who have an interest in pursuing a career in private industry, governmental organizations, service industries, manufacturing, or non-profit – or in starting their own business – should consider a concentration in management and leadership.
 They will develop the ability to manage people, organize, plan, direct, and creatively solve problems in an organizational environment.

 Students who have an interest in working with different people in private, public, for-profit, or non-profit organizations should consider a concentration in marketing.
 They will be able to develop their ability and acquire knowledge to work with clients/customers in offering products/services, promotion/advertising, or retailing/distribution, as well as maintain relations with targeted customers.
 In addition, the marketing concentration will help students pair their interest with other concentrations, such as international business and management.

 Students who have an interest in real estate and also possess strong analytical and math skills should consider a concentration in real estate.
 They will develop the ability to make decisions as investors, asset managers, consultants, developers, or officers of financial institutions.